bashaus/jest-ado-reporter/README.md

 # jest-ado-reporter

-Reports jest test suite progress information to the pipeline step Azure DevOps.
+Reports jest test suite progress information to the pipeline step in Azure DevOps.
 Useful for displaying progress when you have a lot of tests to run.

 &nbsp;